 And you’ll get to show off just how much you know!
 But don’t actually be a show-off about it.
 Nobody likes that.

 During the networking event

 You’ve entered the room.
 You look around and see so many faces you don’t know… Now what?

 #5.
-Avoid meeting up with your friends and look for new connections
+Avoid meeting up with your friends and look for new people to connect with

-Most cases, when you’re in a new place, you’ll tend to gravitate towards people you know.
+In most cases, when you’re in a new place, you’ll tend to gravitate toward people you know.
 Or maybe you’ll be too captivated by the clean comedian they have as entertainment for the event!

 If they’re people you know, you don’t necessarily need to network with them.
 It’s the people you don’t know who will offer the most networking opportunities available.

 This doesn’t mean you can’t say hello to people you know.

 But if you’re looking to connect across companies or get the latest information for your job search that’s on the down low, then this is the perfect event for you to get to networking and make connections with someone else.

 We get it – it can be scary to put yourself out there!
 But as corporate performers, we’re used to doing so and reaping the benefits of it.